About Clinical Trials

 Why Orlando Health?

 Most clinical trials fall into this group.
-They’re designed to test new treatments or novel uses for existing treatments on cancer patients.
-Often, these trials involve genetic testing of tumors.
+They’re designed to test new treatments or novel uses for existing treatments.
 Goals include finding safe doses for new treatments, identifying side effects, determining treatment delivery options and assessing whether quality of life is improved.

-These studies use devices such as machines, instruments, and materials.
-Often these trials are checking the safety and performance of a device.
+These studies use devices such as machines, instruments and materials.
+Often these trials check the safety and performance of a device.
 Devices are used to assist in or diagnose, prevent or treat diseases.